 We reserve the right to change any holiday details, including the price, before you book, in which case we will tell you before the holiday contract takes effect.
 Very rarely, a change or cancellation may occur after you have booked but before you depart.
 If there is a major change (i.e. a change in scheduled ferry departure time of more than 12 hours, a change of ferry route, a change of holiday location or change to a lower standard of accommodation - any other change is 'minor') we will tell you as soon as practicable.
 We will then offer you the choice of accepting the change, taking an alternative holiday (if it is more expensive, you will have to pay the difference, but if it is cheaper, you will receive the appropriate refund) or cancelling and receiving a full refund.
 If there is a cancellation you will be offered the choice of an alternative holiday where available or a full refund.
 In addition, unless the major change or cancellation is caused by force majeure, or occurs before the date the final balance falls due for your holiday, we will pay you the following compensation: a) For a change of ferry route giving rise to additional driving time - 20p per additional mile per vehicle booked between the ports concerned. b) For all other major changes/cancellations - £20.00 per adult/£10.00 per child aged 4-15.
 If the change is notified within 14 days of outward travel date or if we are obliged to notify you of a major change during your holiday then £25.00 per adult/£12.50 per child aged 4-15.
 If there is a minor change before you depart, we will try to let you know (although we are not obliged to do so) but you will not be entitled to cancel or receive compensation.
-Force majeure is unusual and unforeseeable circumstances beyond our control, the consequences of which neither we nor our suppliers could avoid, examples of which are war or threat of war, riots, civil strife, terrorist activity, industrial disputes, natural or nuclear disaster, fire, adverse weather conditions, level of water, closure of ports, technical or engineering problems or other similar events beyond our control.
+Force majeure is unusual and unforeseeable circumstances beyond our control, the consequences of which neither we nor our suppliers could avoid, examples of which are war or threat of war, riots, civil strife, terrorist activity, industrial disputes, natural or nuclear disaster, fire, adverse weather conditions, level of water, closure of ports, technical or engineering problems, significant building work ongoing outside of your accommodation, which is not known to us in advance of your outward travel date and building work from a third party (such as accommodation development) or other similar events beyond our control.

 Limited medical services may be available on board.
 Where they are, there may be a charge for their use.
 Any special needs or boarding arrangements must be clearly specified at the time of booking, it is your responsibility to ensure your needs are known and understood.
 If you travel with a pre-diagnosed condition then travel is entirely at your own risk and you should obtain advice from your own doctor before travelling.
-If you require special assistance or disabled facilities please notify us at the time of booking and on arrival at the port, so that we may endeavour to accommodate your needs.
+If you have a disability or reduced mobility (even if temporary) please notify us at the time of booking and no later than 48 hours before arrival at the port, so that we may adequately assist you with your needs.
 We have a number of cabins adapted for disabled passengers and lift facilities for ease of movement between decks; however, facilities are limited on certain of our vessels so please enquire at the time of booking.
 Further details of the assistance we are able to provide is available on request or on our website.
 We are unable to transport anyone who is 32 weeks (28 weeks for the High Speed Service) or more pregnant at the time of travel or those with pregnancy complications.
 It is important if you have a disability, that the appropriate enquires are made about the suitability of particular holiday accommodation needs, transport and services, and that you are fully satisfied you have made the correct choice before you book and confirm your holiday.
 Please note: if special arrangements need to be made for you an extra charge may be levied.
 We cannot be held responsible if you fail to tell us about special needs/requirements that will affect your holiday experience.

 HEALTH FORMALITY AND PASSPORT REQUIREMENTS

 Price revisions may be made to allow for variation in transportation costs, including the cost of fuel, dues, taxes or fees chargeable for services such as landing taxes, embarkation or disembarkation fees at ports, or the exchange rates applied to the package.
-If this means paying in excess of 10% more for your holiday, you may cancel within 14 days of being notified of the increase and obtain a full refund, excluding any relevant insurance premium.
-We will always absorb an amount equivalent to 2% of the holiday price, excluding insurance premiums and amendment charges before passing price increases on to you.
+If this means paying in excess of 10% more for your holiday, you may cancel within 14 days of being notified of the increase and obtain a full refund.
+We will always absorb an amount equivalent to 2% of the holiday price, excluding amendment charges before passing price increases on to you.
 We reserve the right to make a surcharge after the date of booking and before outward travel date if there is an increase in taxes, fees or charges (e.g. government action, fuel charges etc).
 No surcharges will be made within 30 days of outward travel date.
 You will be given the opportunity to accept the surcharge or cancel without liability.

-If you can find an identical holiday at a lower price within 28 days of booking with Brittany Ferries, we guarantee to match it.
-Travel and accommodation must be offered (and be available) as an inclusive package by the Tour Operator.
-The price match is based on published brochure prices and excludes group discounts, insurance, hotel booking service, special offers, loyalty bonuses and travel agent discounts.
+If you find an identical holiday at a lower price within 28 days of booking with Brittany Ferries, we guarantee to match it.
+The price match excludes insurance, special offers, loyalty bonuses, group and travel agent discounts.